MaksimDzhangirov/backendBankExample/docs/part37-eng.md

 ACCESS_TOKEN_DURATION=15m
 ```

-We can see that the duration of the access token is very short,
+we can see that the duration of the access token is very short,
 only 15 minutes.
 What we want to have is a refresh token in the
 login API response, with a longer duration.
 So, here I'm gonna
 add a new variable called `REFRESH_TOKEN_DURATION` and let's